Himanshu652/Digital-Clock/README.md

 # Digital Clock

 Simple digital clock that shows time in hours : minutes : seconds with the background image changing according to the time of sunrise and sunset.
 After learning JavaScript Date method concepts , I built this project in order to put learning into practice.
-The background images changes after 18:00:00 (6 pm) from sunrise image to night sky image.
+The background image changes after 18:00:00 (6 pm) from sunrise image to night sky image.

 ## Project In Action